parraletz/backstage-mass-file-editor-plugin/SECURITY.md

-# Security Policy for helm-image-updater
+# Security Policy for backstage-mass-file-editor

 If you discover a security vulnerability in this project, please follow these steps: